 Sponsored trips are those paid for by organizations on behalf of specific transportation disadvantaged individuals.
 These include Medicaid funded trips.
-Non-sponsored trips are those paid (90%) for with Transportation Disadvantaged funds and (10%) local match is not otherwise sponsored by any organization.
-The CTC receives a coordination fee for each non-sponsored trip.
-Coordination fees cover the following activities:
+Non-sponsored trips are those paid (90%) for with Transportation Disadvantaged funds and (10%) local matches are not otherwise sponsored by any organization.
+The CTC received a coordination fee of \$4.35 per mile for each ambulatory trip, \$7.46 per mile for each non-ambulatory trip, \$2.10 for group per person and \$8.40 for group per group trips.